Bazmoc/Wii-Network-Config-Editor/README.md

 # Wii-Network-Config-Editor
 This Wii homebrew program allows you to change your Wifi Settings without going to the Wii Menu.
-Especially useful for portable consoles.
+Especially useful for portable consoles that haven't got a bluetooth module.

 WARNING : This program makes permanent changes to the NAND, use (and/or modify) at your own risks.
 Please make a NAND Backup before using my program, just in case.